VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/Printers/v1.8_v2.4_Legacy_Trident/README.md

 Here you will find the necessary files and documentation to print and setup your own klicky probe.

+**This is an intermediate/advanced configuration, it's recommended to first build your Voron to the stock configuration** That way, you will be better familiarized with the concepts that are presented here and will have a much more enjoyable experience.

 This directory has the STL files properly oriented for printing and community mods for the respective printer, there are [klipper](https://github.com/jlas1/Klicky-Probe/tree/main/Klipper_macros) macros, [RRF](https://github.com/jlas1/Klicky-Probe/tree/main/RRF_macros) macros and [usermods](https://github.com/jlas1/Klicky-Probe/tree/main/Printers/Voron/v1.8_v2.4_Legacy_Trident/Usermods) on the main repository, STL files properly oriented for printing.

 Above all, have fun and be excellent to one another, now to the instructions.